HolmesShuan/HolmesShuan.github.io/_pages/about.md

 I earned my Ph.D. from the Institute of Automation, Chinese Academy of Sciences (CASIA) in 2022, under the esteemed guidance of Prof. [Jian Cheng](https://people.ucas.ac.cn/~chengjian).
 I received my B.S. degree from the Beijing University of Posts and Telecommunications (BUPT) in 2017.

+## News
+- In my free time, I explored the ReFlow model and proposed an embarrassingly simple method to accelerate the inversion and editing process in semantic image editing, based on the FLUX model.
+The results are promising, achieving a 3x speedup wtih comparable results.
+For more details, please refer to [FireFlow](https://github.com/HolmesShuan/FireFlow-Fast-Inversion-of-Rectified-Flow-for-Image-Semantic-Editing).

 ## Awards
 - **Outstanding Reviewer**, CVPR 2024
   - <small>Recognized among the top 2% of reviewers</small>